Advice > Consulting

 Case Interview

-Today we're going to explain how to prepare for case interviews, step-by-step.
+Today we're going to explain how to prepare for case interviews, step-by-step, updated for 2024.

-We've helped thousands of candidates ace their consulting interviews and get jobs at top firms.
-Below we've summarised the seven most important preparation steps you'll need to take to succeed in your case interviews.
+We've helped thousands of candidates ace their management consulting interviews and get jobs at Mckinsey, BCG, Bain, and other top firms.
+Below we've summarised the five main preparation steps you'll need to take to succeed in your case interviews.

 And here's one of the first things you'll want to know:

-Here's an overview of your seven preparation steps:
+Here's an overview of your five preparation steps (click to jump to that section):

-1. Learn what to expect in a consulting case interview
+1. Learn what to expect in a management consulting case interview

 3. Solve practice cases (33 free example cases)